 The North Carolina resident had previously paid $3 million in bonds for her fiance, Lamarr McDow, who was serving time for charges of heroin trafficking with the intent to manufacture, sell and distribute.
 He was released in March, a few weeks after her big jackpot win.

 However, in July police arrived at their home in Brunswick County to arrest McDow for violating the terms of his curfew agreement.
 The Brunswick County Sheriff’s Office has recently confirmed that a man in jail under $6 million bond has been released.
-A spokeswoman for the Sheriff’s Office said a bondsman posted bond for McDow, who was released with a GPS monitoring device.
+A spokeswoman for the Sheriff’s Office said a bondsman from a 24 hour bail bonds company posted bond for McDow, who was released with a GPS monitoring device.